dbsoft/dwindows/readme.txt

     Requires Windows 8 or higher.
 MacOS 10.8 or higher.
 GLib 2.40 or higher on Unix.
     MacOS also requires the application bundle being signed or self-signed.
     Unix requires a desktop file link with the application ID used in dw_app_id_set().
+Added webkit2gtk support and removed dead gtkmozembed and libgtkhtml2 support on Unix.
+Added embedded HTML javascript support on Mac, Windows and Unix with webkit(2)gtk.
+    Added function dw_html_javascript_run() to execute javascript code.
+    Added DW_SIGNAL_HTML_RESULT signal for getting the results from javascript.
+    DW_SIGNAL_HTML_RESULT requires webkit2gtk on Unix.
+Added DW_SIGNAL_HTML_CHANGED signal handler for getting the status of embedded HTML.
+    Status can be: DW_HTML_CHANGE_STARTED/REDIRECT/LOADING/COMPLETE Fixed internatational calendar issues on Mac.
+Added dw_mle_set_auto_complete() to enable completion, only available on Mac.
+Changed to using GTK3 by default instead of GTK2.  --with-gtk2 is now available.
+Changed to using winsock2 on Windows ending support for Win95 and NT 3.5.
+Added support for domain sockets on Windows 10 in the dwcompat sockpipe() macro.
+    If compiled with Visual Studio 2017 or later, otherwise the old method is used.
+Fixed many small bugs, too numerous to list here.

 Dynamic Windows Documentation is available at: